markim/hetzner-proxmox/docs/complete-setup-guide.md

 ./pfsense-access.sh

 # Or manually open Firefox and navigate to https://10.0.1.1
+# Note: Accept the SSL certificate warning (pfSense uses self-signed certificate)
 ```

+**Note:** pfSense generates its own self-signed SSL certificate on first boot.
+You'll need to accept the browser's security warning when first accessing the web interface.

 #### Option B: Traditional Method
 - Connect a VM/container to vmbr1 (LAN network)